SilexConsulting/loopback-next/docs/site/Importing-LB3-models.md

 ## Overview

-A single model can be imported by running `lb4 import-model` command.
+A single model can be imported by running `lb4 import-lb3-model` command.

 ### Arguments